HEY SHAUNA ART THERAPY BRAINSPOTTING

 Brainspotting & Bilateral Sounds

-BSP is even more powerful when used in combination with bilateral sound… sound tracks as a source of bilateral stimulation (and alternative to EMDR).
-For online sessions, this would be something you would setup at your end, listening through headphones at a low volume (so that you can still hear my voice throughout our session).
+BSP is even more powerful when used in combination with bilateral sound… sound tracks as a source of bilateral stimulation.
+For online sessions, you would just need to have earbuds/headphones… I can set the rest up at my end for you to listen at a low volume (so that you can still hear my voice throughout our session).

 These sound tracks can be used by clients during sessions, and in between sessions for those that find it helpful/supportive.